There cannot be many nonagenarians who spend their time worrying about cryptocurrencies.

 Mr Buffett recently elevated two other lieutenants to serve alongside Mr Munger as Berkshire vice-chairman, highlighting how their nearly 60-year association is likely moving into its final phase.

-The 2017 annual report for the Daily Journal, which is trying to shift its business from newspapers to legal software, insisted that it is “not a smaller version of Berkshire Hathaway”.
+The 2017 annual report for the Daily Journal, which is trying to shift its business from newspapers to legal software, insisted it is “not a smaller version of Berkshire Hathaway”.
 But that did not stop two attendees from addressing Mr Munger as “Mr Buffett”.
 “I’m flattered to be called Mr Buffett,” he responded calmly.

 As the Daily Journal annual meeting has attracted a bigger crowd, some long-time attendees missed the more nuanced discussion of years ago.